 VPN stands for ‘virtual private network’.
-It is a type of software that creates a safe, encrypted connection to another computer network.
+It is a technology that creates a secure and encrypted connection between your device and the internet.

 Types of VPN

 - Remote Access VPN: This type of VPN is commonly used by individuals or employees to access a private network from a remote location.
 It allows users to connect securely to their company’s network and resources as if they were physically present in the office.

 - Site-to-Site VPN: Also known as router-to-router VPN, this type of VPN is used to connect multiple networks, such as connecting two or more branch offices of a company.
 It creates a secure connection between different physical locations.

 - Client-Based VPN: This type of VPN requires users to install VPN software or apps on their devices.
 It’s commonly used for personal privacy and security when browsing the internet from public Wi-Fi networks or other untrusted connections.

 - Server-Based VPN: In this type, a dedicated server hosts the VPN, allowing multiple users to connect to it.
 This is often used by businesses to provide their employees with secure access to internal resources.